 43% of UK gamers aged 13-64 have played VR games using a headset, yet a 2021 study by Ofcom revealed that only 3% of UK adults had ever experienced this type of gaming experience.
 This suggests children are far more likely to engage with VR than their adult counterparts.

 The PlayStation VR (PSVR) headset was launched in 2016 and is currently the UK market leader.
 More than five million units have been sold globally since its inception, with 14% of UK gamers using this particular model.
 The next most popular is the Meta-owned Quest headset, which is used by 10% of UK gamers.

 In Q4 2021, nearly a third (32%) of VR gamers opted for the PlayStation VR headset—a 6% rise from Q4 2020.
 However, adoption is slow, with less than 5% of PS4 and PS5 owners having a PSVR headset as of December 2021.

-Given that living costs are rising across the country, online gaming might be perceived as something people would cut back on in order to save money.
+Given that living costs are rising across the country, and gamers have more awareness of their environmental impact through carbon gaming studies, online gaming might be perceived as something people would cut back on in order to save money.
 But how much does it cost to play video games?

 Of course, there will be an initial outlay to purchase the console/device, and then to download/buy the game you wish to play, but after that, what are the associated running costs of playing video games?